 The applicant must have a minimum net worth of $100,000 to apply for a Louisiana money transmitter license.

 How to become a money transmitter in Louisiana

 To become a licensed money transmitter in Louisiana, applicants must provide, at a minimum, the full name and street address of each member in an ownership position.

-The full language for license application requirements can be found below in the “Important Links” section.
+The full language for license application requirements can be found below in the “Additional Resources” section.

 In addition, applicants must submit a nonrefundable $3,000 application/investigation fee.

 Upon the filing of the application, a mandatory investigation will be conducted to determine if all required criteria are met by the applicant.